Seven facts about the donkey skin trade

 1. The Donkey Skin Trade is a Worldwide problem

-Kenya has been the epicentre of the trade, with up to 160,000 skins exported each year.
+Until recently, Kenya was the epicentre of the trade, with up to 160,000 skins exported each year.
+Thanks to efforts from Brooke East Africa, this has been restricted in recent years.
 However, Brooke teams started monitoring and investigating the trade outside of Kenya and soon found that donkeys were being traded for their skins right across Africa, from Ethiopia in the East to Senegal in the West.

 2. Donkeys are a lifeline for millions of people